Dream of:23 April 2000 "Rat Dung"

 I thought I heard my father returning, so I quickly picked up the $10 bills and the $1 bills and stuck them in my pocket.

 I began cleaning up the mess; it smelled like rat dung.
-A man who looked somewhat like Mark Linnimon (an acquaintance I had met in Dallas) walked in while I was cleaning.
+A man who looked somewhat like Mark Linnimon (a fellow whom I first met at the Dallas Zen Center in 1986) walked in while I was cleaning.
 He said, "Hello, Steven."

 Dream Epics Home Page